turing85/untitled-rpg-webapp/doc/datamodel/README.md

 Since `Language`s are value object, they should always be embedded into other entities, and never referenced only by their `name` or `tag` when passed over the boundary.

-The primary method for fetching adn storing a `language` outside the user data model should be its `tag`.
+The primary method for fetching and storing a `Language` is the `tag` attribute.

 ##### `User` class